ebrahimkhodadadi/SignalTrader/docs/Configuration.md

 # Configuration Guide

-This guide explains how to customize TelegramTrader's behavior through configuration files.
+This guide explains how to customize SignalTrader's behavior through configuration files.

 ## 🌐 Language / زبان